The Power of Dream Incubation

 To trust the instincts and longings, the creative impulses, the signs and synchronicities, the obsessions that return again and again through both waking life and dreams.

-And if there is one thread that has woven through nearly all of it, beneath the hypnosis, beneath the Tarot, beneath the healing work and the herbalism, it is this:
+And if there is one thread that has woven through nearly all of it, beneath the hypnotherapy, beneath the Tarot, beneath the herbalism, it is this:

 A lifelong fascination with dreaming.